 Can I take metronidazole while breastfeeding?

 Metronidazole gets into breast milk in relatively large amounts, with some reports of up to 20% of the mother’s dose.
-However, this dose is well below the therapeutic dose given to treat young infants who were able to tolerate this drug with minimal side effects.
+However, this dose is below the therapeutic dose given to treat young infants who were able to tolerate this drug with minimal side effects.
+Amounts in breast milk would be lower with vaginal or topical use by the mother.
 After a breastfeeding mother has taken metronidazole, the infant may experience loose stools, especially when the drug is given directly into a vein (intravenously).
-Also, no harmful effects were seen in 35 breastfed babies whose mothers were taking metronidazole.
-Be sure to talk to your health care provider about all your choices for breastfeeding.
+Some babies may also develop a yeast infection (diaper rash or thrush).
+There are also reports on breastfed babies who did not have clinical effects while their mothers were taking metronidazole.
+Be sure to talk to your healthcare provider about all of your breastfeeding questions.

 What if the father of the baby takes metronidazole?